Skip to main content

 Background

-The trend of trying to decentralized otherwise centralized systems has been growing the release of Bitcoin in 2009 targeting finance.
-This trend has grown not only to cover a full range of decentralized finance (DeFi), but to also cover many new fields such as organizational structures (DAOs), identity (SSI), art (NFTs), infrastructure (DePIN), and more.
+The trend of trying to decentralize otherwise centralized systems has been growing since the release of Bitcoin in 2009 targeting finance.
+This trend has grown not only to cover a full range of decentralized finance (DeFi) applications, but to also cover many new fields such as organizational structures (DAOs), identity (SSI), art (NFTs), infrastructure (DePIN), and more.
 One of these latest trends is trying to decentralize online games as well, where instead of creating Decentralized Autonomous Organizations, developers are now attempting to create decentralized Autonomous Worlds (AWs).

 Developers and players have cited multiple reasons for their excitement in these worlds: